 2. 80% of the population depends on subsistence agriculture.

 While farming for survival is a noble endeavor, it comes with challenges.
 Almost all of Malawi’s agriculture is rainfed.
 Depending on weather conditions, rainfed agriculture isn’t reliable.
 Not to mention that Malawi and other developing countries receive the brunt of climate change’s effects.
 Droughts and floods affect agricultural yield, which directly impacts food security.
+Additionally, Malawi’s economy is strongly dependent on tobacco, which accounts for 69.5% of Malawi’s total exports—a fact that is increasingly problematic for Malawian families given the declining global demand for tobacco products.

 There are also limited non-farming economic opportunities.
 Because of this, people don’t specialize.
 With a lack of specialized jobs and economic opportunities, the country has limited economic growth overall.